alihashmiii/custom-wolfram-functions-and-misc-notes/README.md

 # custom-wolfram-functions
-custom functions for research and misc
+this repository will be updated periodically by introducing custom functions for research and misc ..